kaalam/kaalam.web.automation/develop/rfc2/services_apis.md

   * [Now] API Gives unrestricted access to everything to anyone.
   * [Highest level: Uplifted API]: Establishes access restrictions, credentials, tokens, etc.

+### The BaseAPI class

+`BaseAPI` handles everything that is neither http specific or requires code execution.
+If provides an interface that is on one side http oriented:

+  * header() Allows checking metadata without memory allocation.
+Similar to a http HEAD request.
+  * get() Support the entire querying language (which is a subset of Bop) and returns Tensors.
+Similar to a http GET request.
+  * put() Creates tensor inside a container.
+Similar to a http PUT request.
+  * remove() Deletes a tensor inside a container.
+Similar to a http DELETE request.

+And on the other side defines a subset of Bop that provides control over the containers.

+The subset of Bop that handles queries is defined by the use of apply in an ApiQueryState structure.
+The apply codes are 23 ranging from
+APPLY_NOTHING to APPLY_JAZZ_INFO and are defined and described in `jazz_elements::channel.h`.

+Code execution is done by the BaseAPI descendants (Core and ModelsAPI) by overriding the get() method to support all the apply codes from APPLY_NOTHING to APPLY_TEXT.

+### The API class

-The `API` class is a `Container` aware of every base in every other container, that routes requests to the appropriate container.
-The
+The `API` class is a `BaseAPI` aware of every other `BaseAPI` descendant.
+As a `BaseAPI` itself it manages: Channels, Volatile and
+Persisted.
+It routes its http put() and delete() methods to its parent and its get() method to either its parent, Core or ModelAPI.
 `API` is called by the `http_request_callback()` callback function of the `HttpServer` class.
 Except for developing purposes it is typically uplifted to provide security and access control.
 Note that without restrictions, the `API` can execute any code on the server since it has access to the console via the `Chanel` container.
 The least harmful thing it can do is stop the server.
+This functionality can also be disabled via configuration, but uplifting provides a total control over the server.